Digital Photography Tips – How To Shoot Hummingbird Photography For Beginner Photographers

 Hummingbird Sounds – Hummingbirds are also attracted by sound.
 Sibley Guide to Hummingbirds is a Free Hummingbird App which includes Hummingbird Sounds.
 Meta pairs a Portable Bluetooth Speaker to her iPhone and uses the Free Sibley Hummingbird App to play Hummingbird sounds.
 The low frequency beating of wings seems to attract the Hummingbirds.

-Hummingbird Times – Meta’s Hummingbirds are very active early in the mornings, starting about 1/2 hour before sunrise to about 11:00 AM, then they seem to disappear for the rest of the day.
-They return in the early evening around 7 PM to about sunset.
-This is the time to Photograph Hummingbirds.
+Hummingbird Times – Meta’s Hummingbirds are very active early in the mornings, starting about 1/2 hour before sunrise to about 10:00 AM, then they seem to disappear for the rest of the day.
+They return in the early evening around 7 PM to sunset.
+These are the best times to Photograph Hummingbirds.

 The Best Hummingbird Feeders For Hummingbird Photography

-Perky Pet Red Glass Hummingbird Feeder – For Hummingbird Photography, Meta modifies a Perky Pet Red Glass Hummingbird Feeder (Photo: Left) by blocking 3 of the 4 feeding tubes with 1/4” ClosetMaid End Caps, so the Hummingbirds can only feed on 1 feeding tube, exactly where her Digital Camera is focused on.
+Perky Pet Red Glass Hummingbird Feeder – For Hummingbird Photography Only, Meta modifies her Perky Pet Red Glass Hummingbird Feeder (Photo: Left) by blocking 3 of the 4 feeding tubes with 1/4” ClosetMaid End Caps, so the Hummingbirds can only feed on 1 feeding tube, exactly where her Digital Camera is focused on.

 Meta’s Hummingbird Sony Digital Camera Settings